 Next up: Tips on the actual work:

-- 2-minute rule.
-If a tasks takes you only 2 minutes – do it now – not tomorrow, not in June – now – immediately.
-When you’ve eaten, put the plate in the dishwasher – not in the sink – you’re saving yourself some time later on.
+2-minute rule.
+If a task takes you only 2 minutes – do it now – not tomorrow, not in June – now – immediately.
+When you’ve eaten, put the plate in the dishwasher – not in the sink – you’re saving yourself sometime later on.
 When you undress, get your clothes to the laundry/ closet – not on the floor or that fabulous armchair of yours.
 It’s the little things.
 If you don’t let them pile up – you’ll be amazed to notice how much it relieves you of all the stress.

 – here you have the FOREST app for Mac OS

-- Choose to love failure and success equally.
+Choose to love failure and success equally.
 Well – try;) We all fail from time to time.
 That’s how the game is played – no denying it.
-If you try (to deny) – you’re on your way to procrastinate – because you go straight to the perfectionists’ team.
-If, on the other hand, you’ll treat the failures as valuable lessons of how to perform better, how to prepare better – you’re on your way to succeeding more.
+If you try (to deny it) – you’re on your way to procrastinating – because you go straight to the perfectionists’ team.
+If, on the other hand, you’ll treat the failures as valuable lessons of how to perform better, and how to prepare better – you’re on your way to succeeding more.

 How to stay on top of your game?